Kishalay Bhattacharjee: Career

 Bhattacharjee worked for seventeen years at New Delhi Television (NDTV), as a Resident Editor.
 He reported on several conflicts during this time, including northeast India and Maoist corridor.
 He is currently a Professor and Associate Dean, Jindal School of Journalism and Communication at the OP Jindal Global University.
 He is also the founder- director of the Reachout Foundation, which works to defy stereotypes, fight prejudice and eliminate discrimination.

 News reel

-Kishalay Bhattacharjee is an Professor and Executive Dean in the Jindal School of Journalism and Communication at OP Jindal Global University, Sonipat, Haryana.
+Kishalay Bhattacharjee is a Professor and Executive Dean in the Jindal School of Journalism and Communication at OP Jindal Global University, Sonipat, Haryana.
 His books include Che in Paona Bazaar: Tales of Exile and Belonging from India's Northeast (Pan Macmillan India, 2013), Blood on My Hands: Confessions of Staged Encounters(Harper Collins India, 2015) and most recently An Unfinished Revolution: A Hostage Crisis, Adivasi Resistance and the Naxal Movement (Pan Macmillan India, 2017).
 He was the recipient of the first and only Penguin Random House Writer's Residency Award in 2016.

 Besides covering conflict and post conflict stories, over the years Bhattacharjee has documented child soldiers in India, wildlife crime, narcotic trade, human trafficking and natural and man made disasters.
 His journalistic work on the Northeast of India is a resource that most media and academic organisations draw from.